b3-exmo/b3-exmo.github.io/docs/LGBT/LGBTQ.md

 &nbsp;

 "We have a prophet to lead and guide us today! ...
 We have [[No-official-stance#Sexual Orientation|no answers at all]] concerning what makes people gay.
 But God loves you! ...
-Although God's love is contingent upon you *never* developing affection for another human, that is.
+Although [[Gods Conditional Love|God's love is contingent]] upon you *never* developing affection for another human, that is.
 Why aren't you coming to church every week? *I'm being persecuted by your unwillingness to participate*!"

 &nbsp;

-## Quotes
+### Come as you are
 > *There is room for those with differing sexual attractions. ...
 With divine imperatives of love and faith, repentance and compassion, honesty and forgiveness, there is room in this choir for all who wish to be there. ==“Come as you are,”== a loving Father says to each of us, but He adds, ==“Don’t plan to stay as you are.”== We smile and remember that God is determined to make of us more than we thought we could be.*

 &mdash; [Songs Sung and Unsung](https://www.churchofjesuschrist.org/study/general-conference/2017/04/songs-sung-and-unsung?id=p16&lang=eng#p16), Elder Jeffrey R. Holland, Quorum of the Twelve Apostles; General Conference 2017 April

 &nbsp;

-"No, we don't turn people away because of who they are&mdash;we just demand that they change who they are in order to stay here.
+"No, we don't turn people away because of *who they are*&mdash;we just demand that they change who they are in order to stay here.
 Totally different.
 Why are you so bitter that we insist you change and conform to our ideology?"

-Look, if a religious institution told me that I'm welcome to attend, but must fundamentally change who I am in order to "stay," I don't think I'd want to stay.
+Look, if a religious institution told me that I'm welcome to attend, but must fundamentally change who I am in order to stay, I don't think I'd want to stay.
 Would you?

-"There's clearly something wrong with you, but don't worry&mdash;God will make you better!" **OR** they're just a regular ol' human with nothing wrong at all, and they happen to be gay?

-It's evident to me that the above excerpt from Holland is not directly quoting God, but really; where does God allude to "don't plan to stay as you are"?

 &nbsp;

+"There's clearly something wrong with you, but don't worry&mdash;God will make you better!" ***OR*** they're just a regular ol' human with nothing wrong at all, and they happen to be gay?

+It's evident to me that the above excerpt from Holland is not directly quoting God&mdash;much like how my "quotes" here are embellished [[logical-fallacies#Strawman Fallacy|strawman]] arguments&mdash;but really; where does God allude to "don't plan to stay as you are"?

+&nbsp;

+### Complex reality
 > *The experience of same-sex attraction is ==a complex reality== for many people.
 The attraction itself is not a sin, but acting on it is.
 Even though individuals do not choose to have such attractions, they do choose how to respond to them. ==With love and understanding==, the Church reaches out to all God’s children, including our gay and lesbian brothers and sisters.*

 &mdash; *[mormonsandgays.org](https://web.archive.org/web/20150214231759/https://mormonsandgays.org/)*; this site domain has since been deleted.
 Link is to an archive captured in February 2015